 With So many Types of RVs to choose from, Which one is right for me?

 You’re likely hearing talk of models, sizes, and classes being thrown around.
-They’re certainly not all the same: the smaller “Class B” options can move you through cities, but the luxury of the big rigs is hard to beat.
+They’re certainly not all the same: the smaller “Class B” options are great for cities and shorter trips, but the luxury of the big rigs is hard to beat.
 One of the first things you need to figure out is which is the best type of RV for your needs.
 Go RVing Canada's side-by-side comparison is the simplest start.

 Do I Need A special RV License?

 The short answer is probably not.
 Your G-class Ontario license should be fine.
 Formal info about the 2011 changes to RV driver licensing can be accessed through Ontario’s Regulatory Registry.
 Find out what you need to know about weights and licensing, as well as Ontario’s Safety Towing Checklist and Test Service Centres.